2314438/CS220AU-DP/index.md

 # How Artificial Intelligence takeover our lives?
 17 Nov 2023, Friday

-keywords: artificial intelligence, information technology, hyper text markup, vision, people personal & professional lives, digital entities
+keywords: artificial intelligence, information technology, the future vision, personal & professional lives, digital entities

 ## Introduction
-[The](assessment.md) 21st Century has seen a variety of skilled tasks partially taken by the machines, including translation, legal research and low level journalisms.
+The 21st Century has seen a variety of skilled tasks partially taken by the machines, including translation, legal research and low level journalisms.

 And [this](http://navigatingthedigitalworld.com/). is an external link to another page on your site.